-We have started to set homework to students as communicated in December 2018.
-Please see detailed below some key points around the organisation and structure of homework at CWS:
+Please see below some detailed key points around the organisation and structure of homework at CWS:

 - We want HW to be purposeful and not just ‘set for the sake of it.’
 HW at CWS will predominantly be set for the following reasons – reinforcement of learning in class, preparation for upcoming topics, isolated revisit of topics learnt in previous half-term to keep knowledge ‘fresh’ and revision to prepare for assessments.